Human evolution and adaptation

 Learning Objectives

-1. Recount the current hypothesis of the age and geographic origin of modern humans
+1. Recount the current hypothesis of the geographic origin and migration of modern humans

-2. Describe which genomic DNA sequences can be used to trace matrilineal and patrilineal descent
+2. Describe which DNA sequences can be used to trace matrilineal and patrilineal descent

 3. Describe how population genetic data can be used to formulate and test hypotheses about recent adaptive evolution of various human populations